19hours/sg-statutes/Acts/Building and Construction Industry Security of Payment Act.md

 ### Service of documents

-37\.—(1) Where this Act authorises or requires a document to be served on a person, whether the expression “serve”, “lodge”, “provide” or “submit” or any other expression is used, the document may be served on the person —
+37\.—(1) Where this Act authorises or requires a document to be served on a person, whether the expression “serve”, “lodge”, “provide” or “submit” or any other expression is used, the document must be served on the person —

 (a) by delivering it to the person personally;

-(b) by leaving it during normal business hours at the usual place of business of the person; or
+(b) by leaving it during normal business hours at the usual place of business of the person;

+[Act 47 of 2018 wef 15/12/2019]

-(c) by sending it by post or facsimile transmission to the usual or last known place of business of the person.
+(c) by sending it by post or facsimile transmission to the usual or last known place of business of the person;

+[Act 47 of 2018 wef 15/12/2019]

+(d) by sending it by email to the person’s email address; or

+[Act 47 of 2018 wef 15/12/2019]

+(e) by sending it by any other electronic method authorised by regulations made under section 41(1) for the service of documents of that kind if the person consents to service of a document of that kind in that way.

+[Act 47 of 2018 wef 15/12/2019]

+[Act 47 of 2018 wef 15/12/2019]

+(2) Service of a document on a person under this section takes effect —

-(2) Service of a document that is sent to the usual or last known place of business of a person under subsection (1)(c) shall be deemed to have been effected when the document is received at that place.
+(a) if the document is sent to the person’s usual or last known place of business under subsection (1)(c) — when the document is received at that place;

+(b) if the document is sent by email — at the time that the email becomes capable of being retrieved by the person; or

+(c) if the document is sent by any other electronic method mentioned in subsection (1)(e) — at the time that the electronic communication transmitting the document becomes capable of being retrieved by the person.

+[Act 47 of 2018 wef 15/12/2019]

+(2A) In this section, “email address” means —

+(a) the last email address given by the addressee concerned to the person serving the document as the email address for the service of documents; or

+(b) the last email address of the addressee concerned known to the person serving the document.

+[Act 47 of 2018 wef 15/12/2019]

 (3) The provisions of this section are in addition to, and do not limit or exclude, the provisions of any other law with respect to the service of documents.